cloudui/blogstack/content/post/2026-05-04-flashattn-cutlass/index.md

 - We expect $Q, K, V$ to be in row-major order.

 ## Some Naming Conventions
-If you look at Dao Lab's source code, you might notice they have some weird naming conventions.
+If you look at the FA2 source code, you might notice they have some weird naming conventions.
 Some of them are standard CuTe/CUTLASS, some carry over from other things.
 Here are some patterns:
 - Starts with k: compile-time constant, e.g. `kBlockM`, `kHeadDim`
 - $M, N, K$: All of general matrix-multiply (GEMM) parameters are in this order for a $(M, K) \times (K, N)$ matrix-multiply.
 Hence, the shape of Q is `(kBlockM, kHeadDim)` and the shape of K, V is `(kBlockN, kHeadDim)`.